 Soldier On also manages Canada's Invictus Games team.

-Honour House provides a “home away from home” for ill and inured heroes and their families, where they can stay free of charge while receiving medical care and treatment in the Metro Vancouver area.
-Almost all of the work needed to keep Honour House running is carried out by volunteers, many of whom have served their country themselves.
+Honour House provides a “home away from home” for ill and injured heroes and their families, where they can stay free of charge while receiving medical care in the Vancouver area.
+Almost all work needed to keep Honour House running is done by volunteers, many of whom have served their country themselves.

 2019 proceeds also supported Honour Ranch, a new facility near Ashcroft, BC dedicated to supporting treatment of operational stress injuries